daffainfo/ctf-writeup/VishwaCTF 2023/The Sender Conundrum/README.md

 ![preview_zip](images/zip_preview.png)

 ## How to Solve?
 As you can see there is a riddle inside the email, solve it to get the flag.
 But in this case I will brute the zip file using `JohnTheRipper`.
-Here is the command that I used
+Here is the command I used

 ```
 zip2john unzipme.zip > hash.txt